+Is this Good or Bad for the Gender balance?
 Unions will likely campaign for women to receive an extra two per cent in superannuation contributions, and for the retirement age to return to 65, at this week’s ACTU Congressin Brisbane, Australia.
-It doesn’t take the greatest economists to tell us that wage disparity between the sexes and the common sociality requirement for women to temporarily
+It doesn’t take the greatest economists to tell us that wage disparity between the sexes

+Employees to show more empathy to SME business owners.
 At wattsnext we are in the privileged position to work closely with many business owners who are so emotionally engaged with their business that they “hurt” when things are not going right.
-When I say hurt, this is deep emotional, psychological responses and to some extents physical illness when things aren’t going right in their
+When I say hurt, this is deep emotional, psychological responses and to some extents

 You’ve walked in to the office for the first work day of 2018 full of gusto and inspiration from the clarity and perspective you gained over the holiday period.
 New goals, new ambition, new strategy.
 This new attitude will give the team the direction they are all needing to be engaged for another year right?